-PRINT VS. DIGITAL, PHYSICAL VS. ONLINE
+ISSUE: PHYSICAL PRINT VS. DIGITAL ONLINE

-Most School Librarians have drastically reduced their print reference materials in favor of online subscription resources.
-Now the struggle is training teachers to accept and assign online subscription services and topical e-books instead of print.
-A corporate boss isn’t likely to say, “Joe, we need you to compile some information for the annual report, and we want you to use an encyclopedia, a book, and a newspaper, but only one website.” yet teachers persist in giving these kinds of directions for assignments, or in the supreme case of laxity, just let students search for and submit information from any site on the Internet.
+The struggle now is getting teachers to assign online subscription resources and topical e-books instead of print.
+A corporate boss isn’t likely to say, “Joe, we need you to compile some information for the annual report, and we want you to use an encyclopedia, a book, and a newspaper, but only one website.”
+Yet teachers persist in giving these kinds of directions for assignments…or in the supreme case of laxity, just let students search for and submit information from any site on the Internet.

 TO HAVE OR NOT HAVE … A SCHOOL LIBRARY